canjs/canjs/docs/can-guides/experiment/setting-up-canjs.md

 </html>
 ```

+Optionally you can use the `can` package, allowing [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking).
+See the [guides/advanced-setup experimental guide] for how to do that.

 ## Browserify and npm

 > Get started with CanJS and [Browserify](http://browserify.org) by [cloning this example repo on GitHub](https://github.com/canjs/browserify-example).